LilianaEverett/w08_Group_Project_Apposaurus/README.md

 Download or clone this repository

+Go insinde the created respository folder, then go inside the `client` folder.

 `cd client`
+Run the following command to install the dependencies:

 `npm install`

+Run the following command to start front end server:

 `npm run serve`

-Open another tab:
+Open another termianl tab:

+Go inside the server folder (if the new tab opens on `client` you will need to `cd ..` to go back to the main project folder)

 `cd server`

+Run the following command to install the dependencies:

 `npm install`

+Run the following command to start your MongoDB server:

 `mongod`

-Open another tab:
+Open another terminal tab:

+Run the following command to start your localhost server:

-`npm run server:dev (let it run)`
+`npm run server:dev`  (let it run)

 open the browser in http://localhost:8080/